Manafort not a flight risk, his attorneys say

 "The weight of the evidence outlined against Mr. Manafort has also been embellished," Manafort's filing says.

-It also adds he hasn't fled even though federal investigators told his former lawyer they'd indict him in August.
+It also adds he hasn't fled even though federal investigators told his former lawyer in August they would indict him.

 Federal prosecutors say that Manafort may flee the country because of his "history of deception," and the amount of foreign travel and his millions of dollars held in foreign bank accounts.